zzzprojects/learn-orm/tutorials/dapper-transaction/async-operations.md

 # Async Operations

-When you are working with outside systems, like making calls to an external database, web API, etc., we typically use async operations to optimize our code while waiting for these external systems to respond, especially if they take more than a few milliseconds.
+When working with outside systems, like making calls to an external database, web API, etc., we typically use async operations to optimize our code while waiting for these external systems to respond, especially if they take more than a few milliseconds.
 So far, we performed all synchronous operations, but **Dapper.Transaction** also fully supports async versions of all of the primary methods.

 The following is the async version of the `GetAllAuthors` method.